 Steph served as Director of Mission to North America’s (MNA) Special Needs Ministries from 2007 to 2016.
 She currently works as a Research Fellow in Disability Ministry in partnership with Covenant Theological Seminary.
 She also serves on the Lancaster Christian Council on Disability (LCCD).
 Steph is the author of Same Lake, Different Boat: Coming Alongside People Touched by Disability and All Things Possible: Calling Your Church Leadership to Disability Ministry.
 She has been published in ByFaith magazine, Focus on the Family magazine, and Breakpoint online magazine and has produced a Christian Education DVD series based on Same Lake, Different Boat.
 Steph and her husband, Fred, have been married for 34 years.
 They have two deeply loved adult sons: Fred and Tim, the younger of whom has Down syndrome.

-Susan is the wife of Gene Hunt, a retired PCA pastor, and they have 3 adult children and 12 grandchildren.
+Susan is the widow of Gene Hunt, a retired PCA pastor, and they have 3 adult children and 12 grandchildren.
 She is the former PCA Coordinator for Women’s Ministry and served as a consultant to CDM.
 Susan is the author and co-author of several books for women’s ministries, including Spiritual Mothering and Titus 2 Tools (CDM 2016), as well as TRUE, the CDM discipleship curriculum series on biblical womanhood for teen girls.
 She has also authored several books for children.